CUBRID/cubrid-manual/en/sql/tuning.rst

     USE_DELETE_INDEX (<insert_index_list>) |
     RECOMPILE

-SQL hints are specified by using plus signs to comments.
+SQL hints are specified by using a plus sign(+) to comments.
+To use a hint, there are three styles as being introduced on :doc:`comment`.
+Therefore, also SQL hint can be used as three styles.

 * /\*+ hint \*/
 * --+ hint